 About the Birds: A fiery little warbler, the Blackburnian stands to lose 99 percent of its existing breeding range across the northern United States and Canada; nearly half of that could be saved by limiting warming to 1.5 degrees Celsius.
 Although it may push north into New York and New England, the Yellow-throated Warbler, meanwhile, may lose 92 percent of its current breeding range as climate change alters its preferred pine- and sycamore-filled landscapes.

-The Artist on the Mural: “I was excited to paint a Blackburnian Warbler because of a personal instance with the species.
-About 15 years ago, before I was particularly interested in birds, I was hiking in the Great Swamp National Wildlife Preserve in New Jersey near where I grew up.
-I entered a grove and found myself surrounded by what seemed like dozens and dozens of tiny brightly colored birds.
-I can't remember if it was the spring or fall, but there were no leaves on the trees and the branched looked decorated with orange and yellow and black.
-I found out later that what I witnessed may have been a migratory ‘fallout’ when great numbers of migrants ‘fall’ out of the sky due to weather.
-There were a few different species, but the one that stuck out and burned into my memory were the Blackburnians.
+About the Artist: George Boorujy explores our relationship to the environment, especially our interaction with and perception of wildlife.
+He has exhibited widely nationally and internationally and is represented by P.P.O.W. gallery in New York.
+A personal brush with a Blackburnian Warbler inspired him to paint that species.
+It happened in the Great Swamp National Wildlife Preserve in New Jersey: “I entered a grove and found myself surrounded by what seemed like dozens and dozens of tiny, brightly colored birds.
+There were no leaves on the trees and the branches looked decorated with orange and yellow and black.
+I found out later that what I witnessed may have been a migratory ‘fallout,’ when great numbers of migrants ‘fall’ out of the sky due to weather.
+There were a few different species, but the one burned into my memory was the Blackburnian.
 Identifying all these little warblers can be difficult as they all have their own patterning.
 I liked the idea of contrasting two species, the Blackburnian and another striking species, the Yellow-throated Warbler.”